 It is important to remember that cats are obligate carnivores and must eat prey to maintain true health.
 When you are thinking about creating a raw cat food diet for your pet, envision building a prey animal from the menu items listed below.
 3P provides fully prepared raw cat food diets and all the separate components should you choose to create your own diet for your cat.
-We also offer nutritional advice and menu planning.

 POULTRY & RABBIT:

 Chicken is the most common and economical base of the raw cat food diet, however, it is a common allergen for felines.
-Other types of poultry can be substituted and include turkey, pheasant, duck and quail.
+Other types of poultry can be substituted and include turkey, pheasant, duck, and quail.
 Another white meat alternative is rabbit.
 When feeding poultry and rabbit, it is important to feed the meat as well as the bones.
 Whole poultry menu items naturally provide the correct dietary calcium to phosphorus ratio (2:1) as well as other trace minerals.
 It should be fed 4-5 times weekly.
-These meats provide protein, fat, amino acids and essential vitamins.
+These meats provide protein, fat, amino acids, and essential vitamins.
 Depending on the white meat source, you may need to adjust dietary ratios.
 You can do this with the help of your raw food provider or your holistic veterinarian.

 RED MUSCLE MEAT:

-Menu items include: Beef, buffalo, venison, elk, lamb, goat, kangaroo, and camel.
+Menu items include beef, buffalo, goat, venison, elk, lamb, kangaroo, and camel.

-Bones are necessary in all raw cat food diets.
-They are the most important source of calcium in your pet’s diet plan and come in an endless variety shapes and sizes.
+Bones are necessary for all raw cat food diets.
+They are the most important source of calcium in your pet’s diet plan and come in an endless variety of shapes and sizes.
 Bones provide a plethora of essential minerals.
 In addition to the dietary benefits, bones are a natural “toothbrush” for your pet’s teeth.
 As your pet chews a bone, he literally ‘brushes’ his own teeth.
 Dental health is extremely important.
 Without the aid of bones, pet owners find themselves paying thousands in unnecessary vet bills for regular dental cleanings and other health problems related to tooth and gum health.
-Dental problems can lead to organ disease, immune system issues and other serious medical conditions.
+Dental problems can lead to organ disease, immune system issues, and other serious medical conditions.
 Healthy gums and teeth are a given when you feed your cat bones!

-Menu items include: Chicken, duck, pheasant, turkey carcass/necks/wings, whole quail, whole rabbit, and beef, buffalo & lamb ribs/necks/knuckles/femurs
+Menu items include: Chicken, duck, pheasant, turkey carcass/necks/wings, whole quail, whole rabbit, and beef, buffalo & lamb; lamb ribs/necks/knuckles/femurs

 Cats require 15-20% of the total diet to consist of organ meat, mainly liver and heart.
 Heart meat is a great source of taurine for cats and is essential to them since they cannot synthesize it from precursor substances.
-Liver is high in vitamin A and should be fed in moderation though it is a great source of essential minerals and vitamins.
+The liver is high in vitamin A and should be fed in moderation though it is a great source of essential minerals and vitamins.

-Menu items include: Heart & liver from beef, buffalo, lamb, chicken, turkey, duck and more.
+Menu items include heart & liver from beef, buffalo, lamb, chicken, turkey, duck, and more.

 Vegetables are not essential for cats, however, they seek out grasses and other herbs to aid in digestion.
-You can formulate a diet for cats that includes a small amount of green vegetation, powdered wheat or oat grass, or you may choose to provide fresh oat grass for them to nibble.
+You can formulate a diet for cats that includes a small amount of green vegetation, powdered wheat, or oat grass, or you may choose to provide fresh oat grass for them to nibble.
 No more than 5% should be provided.
 Dr. Dobias’s Green Min for Cats formula is an excellent addition to your cat’s diet.